 Inflammation increases breast cancer risk and reduces survival.
 Breast cancer growth, invasion and metastasis all are promoted by inflammation.
-Plasma C-reactive protein (CRP) is a measure of inflammation that can be measured with a routine blood test.
-Elevated CRP levels both before and after diagnosis have been shown to be associated with reduced survival.
+Plasma C-reactive protein (CRP) is a measure of inflammation that can be obtained with a routine blood test.
+Elevated CRP levels have been shown to be associated with reduced survival.

 Inflammation involves chronic activation of the immune system